remotestorage/remotestorage.js/doc/why.rst

 -----------

 The very first prototype of rs.js has been written in November 2010.
-Since then, it has been used, tested, stabilized, and improved in almost 4000 commits (at the time of this writing).
+Since then, it has been used, tested, stabilized, and improved in more than 4000 commits.
 The library has been used in commercial apps by hundreds of thousands of users, and in countries around the globe.
 We have seen pretty much every device, browser, privacy setting and network connection there is, and fixed bugs and issues for most of them.

 In short: you can rely on rs.js to do its job.
 And if you do find a critical bug, there's a team of people who will help with fixing it.